Calcutta Football League: Years of obscurity (1980s–2000s)

 In the 80s and 90s, the league caught many eyes with the rivalry between the two of Indian football's finest tacticians— P.K.
 Banerjee and Amal Dutta, besides the decades old rivalry among the Big Three.

 Due to the rise in financial demands and steady modernisation of the sport, the league became dominated by the Big Three clubs as the smaller clubs struggled to keep up with their economy.
-The league saw the beginning of a major downfall with the introduction of NFL (now I-League).
+The league saw the beginning of a major downfall with the introduction of NFL (later I-League, and now ISL).
 The importance of regional competitions decreased as all the top clubs in the state were racing for the national honours.
 From the later 20th century, Mohammedan eventually lost its stronghold and, Mohun Bagan and East Bengal became the only dominant teams in the league.
 In the new century, the IFA revamped the competition into a six-tier competition with the seventh tier, called the nursery league, reserved for sub-junior teams.
 The top tier, Premier Division, was also divided into two groups so as to include more teams.